yinglinglow/gan_walkthrough/README.md

 # GAN Walkthrough

-__Aim of this post is:__
-1) for people who are new to deep learning and GAN
-2) to learn about GAN,
-3) and be able to run their own GAN.
+__This is a walkthrough for:__ people new to deep learning and GAN to learn about GAN, and be able to run their own GAN.
 Disclaimer: All of the below is purely for educational purposes!

 __Goals__

 Generate new brand logos from logos designed by humans

 __Dataset__

-- 80,000 logos scraped from Wikipedia (for volume)
-* To be frank the results using 80k images were not fantastic - so if it is too much trouble, skip downloading this and just scrape from Google Images.
+1) 80,000 logos scraped from Wikipedia (for volume) _To be frank the results using 80k images were not fantastic - so if it is too much trouble, skip downloading this and just scrape from Google Images._

-To scrap, use `1_1_1_wikispider.py`, which saves all the links into 'items.csv' in a tab delimited csv.
+To scrap, use _1_1_1_wikispider.py_, which saves all the links into 'items.csv' in a tab delimited csv.

 ```bash
 scrapy runspider wikispider.py -o items.csv -t csv